 Using the app is voluntary.
 It is entirely up to you whether you install the app, which of the app's features you use, and whether you share data with others.
-All of the app's features that require data transfer will obtain your express consent in advance.
+All of the app's features that require the transfer of your exposure or health data will obtain your express consent in advance.
 If you do not give your consent or if you subsequently withdraw it, this will not result in any disadvantages for you.